adamsilver/adamsilver.io-jekyll/_drafts/2014-05-01-input-type-image.md

 categories: dom forms
 ---

-The `input` element with `type` attribute `image` is typically used over regular submit buttons when finer visual control is required but they have some peculiarities.
+The `input` element with `type` attribute `image` is typically used instead of regular submit buttons when fine grain visual control is a requirement.
+However, they have some peculiarities.

 ## The `elements` collection